It's 2021, How Often Should My Company Rebrand?

 Rebranding is a natural part of a company’s evolution, just as it’s natural for people to change their wardrobe, their look, and their life focus and goals as they mature.
-At your core, you may still be the same person at 19 as you were at 14, but at 19 you found yourself at a new life stage, in new environments, talking with very different people, and people who matured right along with you.
+Think about that last sentence.
+You change your clothes and hairstyle, perhaps, daily.
+But your "look" and "wardrobe?"
+That's a complete shift from what once was to what is not.
+At your core, you may still be the same person at 24 as you were at 14, but at 24 you found yourself at a new life stage, in new environments, talking with very different people, and people who matured right along with you.

 It helps simplify the question about branding or rebranding when you think of branding as a process of rediscovering a core, authentic identity.
 A brand is simply a series of promises made between a person or organization and its market(s).
 The sum of those interactions, experiences, and touch points are what move people one step closer to being either a brand ambassador or a brand stranger.

-Initiating a rebranding campaign involves more than changing up your logo; it’s a big decision that will affect every aspect of your business, every point of entry into the brand experience, and every touch point you position in the market.
+Initiating a complete rebrand involves more than changing up your logo (read: A Brand is not a Logo); it’s a big decision that will affect every aspect of your business, every point of entry into the brand experience, and every touch point you position in the market.
 There’s not a standard rule of thumb for how often a company should rebrand—that will depend on a number of individual factors including how quickly your industry changes, how much competition you have, how established your brand has become, and how your company itself has shifted over the years.
 However, every company should remain open to rebranding and evaluate their brand frequently to make sure that their image and their messaging continue to accurately reflect who they are, what they do, and who they serve.

 5 Reasons to Consider Rebranding Your Company